gitvern/docs/README.md

 -

 #### GitHub App
 [https://github.com/gitvern/github-app](https://github.com/gitvern/github-app)

 - When a token holder approves an issue on the Dashboard, verify the token holder validity by on-chain balance and signature verification, then update issue with comment detailing it and increment Priority field by token holder balance
 - When an admin assigns an issue that has a weight already, or the other way around, send lock transaction to the Treasury smart-contract with payee and the respective amount for the issue weight
 - When an admin closes an issue that has a PR or more merged to default branch, then the work is considered accepted and a release transaction is sent to the Treasury smart-contract with payee and amount, so that the value is unlocked and transferred
+- When an admin wants to submit an issue/task for DAO voting, just assign one of the labels defined in Gitvern, and the respective proposal will be created automatically on the linked Snapshot.org space
+- If configured, removing the label can cancel the proposal automatically
+- Also, when voting is closed, the result will be automatically updated on the respective column in GitHub, so that the team can work accordingly
+- And if configured, the proposal can be removed automatically after a period
 -

 #### Dashboard